DellZHackintosh/msemoji/README-EN.md

 2. For political reasons.
 If a country updates its flag, it is not updated here in time, which will cause unnecessary trouble.

-Thank you for your understanding.
-These emojis will appear in the style of the platform you are using.
-If you think it is necessary to add a national flag, you can download and supplement it yourself.
+Please understand that these emojis will be displayed in the style of the platform you are using.
+If you think it is necessary to add national flags, you can search for and add them yourself.

 #### 3.How did you resolve copyright issues? / How can I use these emojis reasonably?

 Microsoft has opened source Fluent emoji.
 Just follow its guidelines.
 Please visit the link below to learn more.

 https://github.com/microsoft/fluentui-emoji

-**Note:**  This does not include 3D versions, they belong to Microsoft Teams.
-You should be more cautious when using 3D emojis.

-***

 In addition, the script of msemoji is modified from twemoji, and its license is MIT license, inherits from twemoji.